OmerDolev/omerdolev.github.io/_posts/2020-12-11-hello-kubernetes.md

 ---

 Kubernetes is a very big subject.
 I know people that have been working with it for years, and still dont have a good grasp on what's going on in certain parts.
-In the next few posts (a Kubernets series) I will try to illustrate what Kubernetes is and what is it's objective as I see it.
-I will delve into different concepts as we continue on.
+In the next few posts (a Kubernets series) I will go over the things I know about Kubernetes.
+We will delve into different concepts as we continue on.

-**_NOTE:_** From now on I will mostly write K8s instead of Kubernetes
+**_NOTE:_** From now on I will mostly write "K8s" instead of "Kubernetes".

 ## What is Kubernetes?